Jillian's

 Jillian's was a restaurant and entertainment chain with locations in the United States, headquartered in Reno, Nevada.
 As of December 2018, all former locations have been closed.

 History

 Jillian's was founded in 1985 as a billiards club located near Fenway Park in Boston by Stephen Foster.
 The club was named after Foster's wife, Jillian.
 The couple later founded the chain Lucky Strike Lanes.
 Within several years, the owners opened another branch in Seattle.

 By the early 1990s, it had become a competitor of Dave & Buster's, expanding its locations to include restaurants, video game arcades, bowling alleys, nightclubs, and conference rooms.
-By 2000, there were roughly 30 locations in the U.S. and one in Montréal, Canada.